 Tyler J. VanderWeele, Ph.D., is the John L. Loeb and Frances Lehman Loeb Professor of Epidemiology in the Departments of Epidemiology and Biostatistics at the Harvard T.H.
-Chan School of Public Health, Co-Director of the Initiative on Health, Religion and Spirituality, faculty affiliate of the Harvard Institute for Quantitative Social Science, and Director of the Human Flourishing Program at Harvard University.
-He holds degrees from the University of Oxford, University of Pennsylvania, and Harvard University in mathematics, philosophy, theology, finance and applied economics, and biostatistics.
-His research concerns methodology for distinguishing between association and causation in observational studies, and his empirical research spans psychiatric, perinatal, and social epidemiology; the science of happiness and flourishing; and the study of religion and health, including both religion and population health and the role of religion and spirituality in end-of-life care.
-He is the recipient of the 2017 COPSS Presidents’ Award from the Committee of Presidents of Statistical Societies.
-He has published over two hundred and fifty papers in peer-reviewed journals, and is author of the book Explanation in Causal Inference, published by Oxford University Press.
-At the Human Flourishing Program Dr. VanderWeele is leading projects on flourishing, on religious communities, and on marriage and family.
+Chan School of Public Health, and Director of the Human Flourishing Program and Co-Director of the Initiative on Health, Religion and Spirituality at Harvard University.
+He holds degrees from the University of Oxford, University of Pennsylvania, and Harvard University in mathematics, philosophy, theology, finance, and biostatistics.
+His methodological research is focused on theory and methods for distinguishing between association and causation in the biomedical and social sciences and, more recently, on psychosocial measurement theory.
+His empirical research spans psychiatric and social epidemiology; the science of happiness and flourishing; and the study of religion and health.
+He is the recipient of the 2017 Presidents’ Award from the Committee of Presidents of Statistical Societies (COPSS).
+He has published over four hundred papers in peer-reviewed journals; is author of the books Explanation in Causal Inference (2015), Modern Epidemiology (2021), and Measuring Well-Being (2021); and he also writes a monthly blog posting on topics related to human flourishing for Psychology Today.
 You may also visit his School of Public Health Profile.

 Contact: tvanderw [at] hsph.harvard.edu

-Contact: mfwilson [at] fas.harvard.edu
+Contact: flynncratty [at] fas.harvard.edu

-Contact: matthew_lee [at] fas.harvard.edu
+Contact: matthew_lee [at] fas.harvard.edu.

 Contact: yingchen [at] fas.harvard.edu

-Jeffrey Hanson, Ph.D., is a senior philosopher for the program.
+Jeffrey Hanson, Ph.D., is a senior philosopher for the Program.
 He received his Ph.D. from Fordham University in 2005.
 He was an adjunct assistant professor of philosophy at Boston College from 2005 to 2010.
 From 2010 to 2015 he was a research fellow at Australian Catholic University in Melbourne.
 He remains an honorary fellow of their Institute for Religion and Critical Inquiry.
 He is the editor of Kierkegaard as Phenomenologist: An Experiment (Northwestern University Press) and co-editor with Michael R. Kelly of Michel Henry: The Affects of Thought (Bloomsbury).
 His first monograph, Kierkegaard and the Life of Faith: The Aesthetic, the Ethical, and the Religious in "Fear and Trembling" was published by Indiana University Press in 2017.
 Dr. Hanson’s research focuses on issues in philosophy of religion, phenomenology, aesthetics, and ethics.
 His writings on Kierkegaard, French phenomenology of religion, and the arts are motivated by an ongoing interest in the practical value of philosophy for human flourishing, and he draws on the whole history of philosophy and theology for both his scholarly work and popular publications on literature, music, film, and popular culture.

 Contact: jhanson [at] fas.harvard.edu